K.V. Mechelen: Early days

+High days

 The club enjoyed a spell of both domestic and European success in the period from 1987 to 1992.
 During these five seasons, Mechelen won one Belgian championship and one Belgian cup title.
 They also finished second in the Belgian league twice and lost the Belgian Cup final twice.
 After winning the domestic cup title in 1987, and hence qualifying for the European Cup Winners' Cup, they completed the extraordinary achievement of winning this tournament in 1988.
+Coached by Aad de Mos, the well balanced team with international players like Michel Preud'Homme, Lei Clijsters, Erwin Koeman, Marc Emmers and Eli Ohana defeated Ajax in the final 1–0.
+In the 1988–89 season, the team also won the European Super Cup against another Dutch side, PSV Eindhoven.
 Mechelen are the last Belgian team that has won a European trophy.

+KV Mechelen seemed to be on its way to becoming one of the top clubs in Belgium, but quickly declined when their chairman John Cordier (who owned the rights to most of their players) was forced to sell many players due to his company's bad results.
+A few years in a row, Anderlecht, located in nearby Brussels, attracted top players from Mechelen such as Graeme Rutjes, Johnny Bosman, Marc Emmers, Bruno Versavel, Philippe Albert and Glen de Boeck.
+Coach de Mos also made the switch.

+In 1997, Mechelen finished second to last again, and was therefore relegated to the Second Division.

 Since 2000

-KV Mechelen seemed to be on its way to becoming one of the top clubs in Belgium, but quickly declined when their chairman Cordier (who owned the rights to most of their players) was forced to sell many players due to his company's bad results.
 On 10 June 2007, the team achieved promotion to the Belgian First Division.
 Two years later in 2009, KV Mechelen played the final of the Belgian Cup, losing it 2–0 to Genk.
 One year after that, they stranded in the semi-finals with a 2–2 draw and a 1–0 loss against KAA Gent.

 After a successful 2010 and four seasons for the yellow reds, coach Peter Maes decided to leave Malinwa and signed a four-year contract with Lokeren.
 Malinwa made a deal with Marc Brys to take over from Maes.
 Marc Brys was coach of FC Den Bosch, a second division team in the Netherlands.
 After two seasons he was sacked and Harm Van Veldhoven was appointed for the 2012–13 season.
 Van Veldhoven also could not lead KV Mechelen to Play-off 1, the clubs' recent unspoken ambition.
 He was fired in December 2013.
 At the end of the 2013–14 season KV Mechelen appointed Aleksandar Janković as head coach.
 Despite Janković's inability to lead the club to Play-off 1, Janković left for topclub Standard Liège and Mechelen had to appoint a new manager.
 The club ended up choosing Yannick Ferrera for the vacant job, who had just been fired as manager of Standard Liège.